juergenbr/fh-clc2023-azure-example/README.md

      - 'deploymentName': free choosable name for the deployment (e.g. `clc3-example`)
      - 'rgName': name of the resource group which should be created for the deployment (e.g. `rg-clc3-example`)
      - 'location': region where the infrastructure should be created (e.g. `westeurope`)
+8) **In case the deployment fails because it could not create the role-assignments, trigger the deployment a second time using the exact same values as before.
+This error is caused by Azure AD having a delay in the creation of new identities, while the template assumes that they are created immediately.**
 ---
 ## Function deployment
 If the above deployment worked without errors you can deploy the function code as a next step.